hzhbest/winautohide/README.txt

 2008-06-13: v1.00
 2024-03-01: v1.01 Modded by hzhbest: improved mechanism that keep showing autohide window when menu from that window is shown; and pre-hidden movement to the window being hidden by a shortcut so that you see where it will hide.
 2024-03-20: v1.02 Modded by hzhbest: added mechanism that by dragging showing autohide window away you can instantly unhide that window; for that purpose, title style of autohide window changed.
+2024-12-10: v1.03 Modded by hzhbest: keep showing autohide window when mouse within window area to avoid accidental hiding when using input method.